 Acne is a skin condition that is affected by hormonal changes, which is why it is so common around puberty.
-Young people with severe acne should seek advice and treatment as prompt therapy can reduce the scarring that can then persist into adult life.
+Young people with severe acne should seek advice from an acne dermatologist and treatment as prompt therapy can reduce the scarring that can then persist into adult life.

-If you have acne but have had no success with over-the-counter products then it is probably time for you to visit an acne clinic.
-At the Cedars Dermatology Clinic we can assess the severity of your acne and recommend the treatments that are most likely to help your condition.
+If you have acne but have had no success with over-the-counter products then it is probably time for you to visit a dermatologist or skin clinic.
+At the Cedars Dermatology Clinic Harley Street & London we can assess the severity of your acne and recommend the treatments that are most likely to help your condition.

 Acne treatments fall into the following categories:

 - Topical treatments: usually creams or gels applied directly to the affected skin

 - Oral antibiotics: antibiotics in the form of pills that you will need to swallow each day for the required time period.

 - Oral contraceptive pills or other hormone-modulating tablets: these can control the fluctuations in hormone levels that can cause acne flare ups.